coderrio/Coderr.Documentation/docs/client/libraries/aspnet/install.md

 ASP.NET configuration
 =====================

+If you have not done that yet, install the nuget package called `coderr.client.aspnet`.

-To start with, you need to tell the codeRR library what it should upload all error reports to.
+Next, you need to tell the codeRR library what it should upload all error reports to.

 Add the following code in your `global.asax`.